Information for Visiting Medical Students

 Please read the information on the UICOMP website

 This website contains information on how to apply, housing information, parking, etc. After you have applied and have been approved for the rotation, you will receive more detailed information from the Emergency Medicine Program.
-Two weeks prior to your rotation you will receive information regarding your curriculum and housing.
+Two weeks prior to your rotation you will receive information regarding your curriculum.
 We accept no more than six students per 4-week block.
-If you have any questions regarding the application process, please email Chris Finson at email@example.com or contact our Academic Affairs Office at 309-671-8412
+If you have any questions regarding the application process, please email Tammy Livingston at firstname.lastname@example.org or contact our Academic Affairs Office at 309-671-8412

 M3 ED Rotation